 Long term residence shall be granted to a third-country national who, along with the above conditions:

 - Has means of subsistence;

 - Has health insurance;

 In 2018, 8 long term residence statuses were granted to asylees and 7 to foreigners under subsidiary protection.
-A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of the year.
-However, no information is available for 2019.
+A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of 2018.
+However, no information is available for 2019 and 2020.

 Information provided by the Ministry of Interior, 28 January 2019.

 Croatian Law Centre: The Croatian Asylum System In 2021 – National Report, The report was prepared as part of the project “Access to the territory and the asylum system in Croatia – legal support and capacity building” with the financial support of UNHCR; available in Croatian at: https://bit.ly/3NgBDfc and in English at: https://bit.ly/3NBvVpC.